Showing means something different to everyone. Since every person is different, there’s no set time when someone who’s pregnant starts to show.

 When do you start showing in pregnancy?
 For first-time pregnancies, the baby bump may appear during the second trimester, at 12–16 weeks.
 Those with a narrow body frame and little fat tend to show sooner.
 For people who are curvy or heavier, the baby bump may be more pronounced late in the second trimester or in the third trimester.

 There are several factors that impact when a pregnancy becomes visible to the world.
 They include weight, age, and the number of babies being carried.

 The number of pregnancies

-The shape of your uterus
+The shape of the uterus

 A bulge often appears where the muscles separate.
 This is perfectly normal.
-For women who have been pregnant before, diastasis recti is more likely.
+For people who have been pregnant before, diastasis recti is more likely.
 The same goes for those who’ve carried big babies or who are over 35 years old.

 Incorrect due date

 In some cases, the predicted due date could be wrong.
 As the gestation period advances, ultrasounds and other methods are able to more accurately pinpoint the due date.

 In rare cases, more serious issues can cause a baby bump that is unusually large or small.
 If you have any concerns regarding the size of the baby bump, it’s always better to consult a health care provider to rule out any complications.

 If someone is carrying twins or other multiples, they typically start showing in the first trimester.
 With two babies, the baby bump grows rapidly.
 Those carrying twins may seem a few months further along than those carrying single babies.
 The likelihood of conceiving twins is usually genetically predetermined.
 If someone is pregnant with twins, their odds of carrying multiples in the future goes up.
 There are a number of other factors that increase the chances of getting pregnant with twins, including in vitro fertilization.